Solution lies in the problem

 2. As often broached by McLuhan, Keats described “negative capability” in a December 1817 letter to his brothers: “when a (hu)man is capable of being in uncertainties, mysteries, doubts, without any irritable reaching-after-fact & reason“.

-3. McLuhan has “the solution” here, not “that problem.
-The substitution has been made to clarify his suggestion, namely, that when identification is made of “what steps lead to” a problem, a “solution” to that problem will then be found in the modification of those steps.
+3. McLuhan has “the solution” here, not “that problem”.
+The substitution has been made to clarify his suggestion that, when identification is made of “what steps lead to” a problem, a “solution” to that problem will then be found in the modification of those steps.

 4. Take Today is addressed to ‘managers’ and ‘executives’.
 Its subtitle is ‘The Executive as Dropout’.
 But its larger topic is the human subject as the ‘manager’ or ‘user’ of media (dual genitive).